vuthanhtung2412/nvim-config/learning_notes.md

 - You can have multiple branches checked out at the same time.
 - Don't have to stash changes or commit to switch branches.

-How to:
+How to (while waiting for this issue to be resloved <https://github.com/kdheepak/lazygit.nvim/issues/137>):

+- create a folder name `<project_name> + worktree`
-- `git clone --bare`
+- clone the project on that folder
-- add worktree with lg
+- create different git worktree on that folder
+- when you compare branches, open a split view with tmux (or nv -d <branch+file path 1> <branch+file path 2>)

+### Going to git remote ref

 ### Obsidian Integration